Mario Bros.: Legacy

 In 1984, Hudson Soft made two different games based on Mario Bros. is a reimagining with new phases and gameplay. includes a new gameplay mechanic: punching small balls to stun enemies.
-Both games were released for the PC-6001mkII, PC-8001mkII, PC-8801, FM-7 and Sharp X1.
+Both games were released for the PC-6001mkII, PC-8001mkII, PC-8801, FM-7, and Sharp X1.

-A version of the game was announced alongside the Virtual Boy hardware itself at Nintendo Space World 1994.
-Footage demonstrated showed a faithful recreation of the game, albeit with the Virtual Boy's trademark graphical qualities of monochrome red and black graphics and a slight stereoscopic 3D effect.
+A version was announced alongside the Virtual Boy console at Nintendo Space World 1994.
+Footage showed a faithful recreation, though with the Virtual Boy's signature graphical qualities of monochrome red and black graphics and a slight stereoscopic 3D effect.
 Its demonstration was generally poorly received by video game publications, which lamented the selection of a decade-old game to demonstrate the technology of the new Virtual Boy hardware.
 Mario Bros.
-VB, as demonstrated, was never released, but some gameplay concepts were utilized in Mario Clash (1995), a much more creative reimagining of the original Mario Bros.
+VB was never released, but some gameplay concepts were utilized in Mario Clash (1995).

-Super Mario 3D World for the Wii U contains a version of Mario Bros. starring Luigi titled Luigi Bros.
-This version, based on the NES port and included as a part of the Year of Luigi celebrations, replaced Mario with Luigi in his modern color scheme; the second player's sprite retains the original Luigi colors.
+Super Mario 3D World for the Wii U contains Luigi Bros., starring Luigi.
+This version, based on the NES version and included as a part of 2013's Year of Luigi celebrations, replaces Mario with Luigi in his modern color scheme; the second player's sprite retains the original Luigi colors.

-High score

 On October 16, 2015, Steve Kleisath obtained the world record for the arcade version at 5,424,920 points verified by Twin Galaxies.